-There is no short answer on how to get *easiest* from Dambulla to Sigiriya.
-Basically, you have to choose between the dirt cheap way (bus) and the comfortable and even scenic way (tuk-tuk).
+There is no short answer on how to get *easiest* from Dambulla to Sigiriya / Lion Rock or Pidurangala.
+Basically, you have to choose between the dirt-cheap way (bus) and the comfortable, fast and even scenic option (tuk-tuk).

 Dambulla to Sigiriya cheap option: bus

 The bus costs ~40 rupees one way per person.
 It leaves at the Dambulla Main Bus Station about 300m south of the clock tower on Kandy Road, which only serves short distance buses.
-The first bus departs at ~6.45am (yepp, there is no bus at 6.30am anymore, at least that’s the latest feedback I got from guests who tried it).
+The first bus departs at ~6.45am (there is no bus at 6.30am anymore, at least that’s the latest feedback I got from guests who tried it).
 The bus ride takes about an hour.
-Which means it takes 3 minutes to the second bus stop 200m north of the clock tower, where the bus waits for 10-15 minutes before proceeding to Sigiriya for the next 45 minutes.
+This means it takes 3 minutes to the second bus stop in Dambulla 200m north of the clock tower, where the bus waits for 10-15 minutes before proceeding to Sigiriya for the next 45 minutes.
 From the bus stop in Sigiriya it’s an easy 10 minutes walk to the ticket counter.

 So with the earliest bus you can only reach the ticket counter of Lion Rock by 8-8.15am.
-After the first bus at 6.45am there is no fix timetable.
+After the first bus at 6.45am there seems to be no fixed timetable.
 You would just go to the bus station and wait for the next bus to leave, which happens approximately every 45-60 minutes.
 It also depends on the day of the week.
-On weekdays buses go more often than on weekends.
+On weekdays buses go more frequently than on weekends.
 And on public holidays like full moon, there are hardly any buses at all.

 Fast and convenient option: tuk-tuk

-The way more comfortable and faster option to get from Dambulla to Sigiriya would be by tuk-tuk (check here for good and reliable drivers).
-They are available at whatever time you prefer.
 You can choose between two routes.
 One option is the main road, which is really unexciting, but quick.
 In less than 30 minutes you will reach the Sigiriya ticket counter from your accommodation in Dambulla.
-If you leave at your guesthouse at 6.30am you’ll be just in time for the Sigiriya ticket counter to open.
+If you leave your guesthouse at 6.30am you’ll be just in time for the Sigiriya ticket counter to open at 7am.
 The usual charge for that route is Rs.
-1500 (some tuk-tuk drivers try Rs.
-2000).
+2500.

 For more useful information and bits of advice on your Sigiriya visit, please check out my information-packed post about Sigiriya Lion Rock.